 Protecting the estate’s flora & fauna

 Visitors can participate in various eco sessions such as environmental explorers aimed at increasing their awareness of the natural environment.
-We have recently constructed a nature lake in an area of farmland behind the Cound Brook to help encourage a larger variety of flora and fauna as well as provide an educational experience for the children.
+We have recently constructed a natural lake in an area of farmland behind Cound Brook to help encourage a larger variety of flora and fauna, as well as provide an educational experience for the children.

-We have had several ecologist reports on the estate and continue to work with these experts to ensure we are doing our best in terms of the conservation of the estate’s wildlife.
+We have had several ecologist reports on the estate and continue to work with these experts to ensure we are doing our best to conserve the estate’s wildlife.
 Some of our most recent additions have been the installation of several bat boxes across the grounds.
-Working with our ecologists we have been able to identify our wildlife.
+Working with our ecologists, we have been able to identify our wildlife.
 Records of species include otters, great crested newts, brown long-eared bats and a small maternity roost of common pipistrelle bats in and around the grounds of the Hall.
 An active badger sett and a soprano pipistrelle roost have also been identified on the site.
-There is a wide range of birds, including woodpecker, tits, nuthatch, herons and buzzards.
-All of our young guests have an induction and tour of the centre and are encouraged to be aware of the countryside code when travelling through our grounds.
+There is a wide range of birds, including woodpeckers, tits, nuthatches, herons and buzzards.
+All of our young guests have an induction and tour of the centre, and are encouraged to be aware of the countryside code when travelling through our grounds.

 Condover and the community

 Throughout the years, our staff at Condover Hall have enjoyed working with local charities as well as helping out in the local community.
-Two charity organisations we have provided activity days for are the Chernobyl Child Life Line and Hope House Children’s Hospice.
+Two charity organisations we have provided activity days for are the Chernobyl Children’s Lifeline and Hope House Children’s Hospice.
 Children from both organisations came to Condover Hall for the day to experience something that they had never experienced before.

-Chernobyl Child Life Line provides essential support for 9 to 12 year old children of Belarus and the Ukraine who are badly affected by radioactive contamination.
+Chernobyl Children’s Lifeline provides essential support for 9 to 12-year-old children of Belarus and Ukraine who are badly affected by radioactive contamination.
 We decided to lend a helping hand by running a thrilling activity day for a group of these disadvantaged children, which included taking part in the high ropes activities as well as all of our exciting indoor activities.

-Early in the season the staff paint kennels at Moorlands Rescue; a rescue centre for dogs situated on the outskirts of Condover village.
-Some of the staff enjoyed their time there so much they return regularly in their free time to walk the dogs.
+Early in the season, the staff paint kennels at Moorlands Rescue; a rescue centre for dogs situated on the outskirts of Condover village.
+Some of the staff enjoyed their time there so much that they return regularly in their free time to walk the dogs.

-Duvets that are no longer used at Condover Hall were donated to Moorlands Rescue and also to Hilbrae Kennels, RSPCA Gonsal Farm and Primchurch Kennels, three other local rescue centres, to provide sleeping materials for the animals.
-Gemma Roadknight, the Deputy Housekeeping Manager at Condover Hall, contributed some of her own time to making dogs beds out of old duvets and duvet covers.
+Duvets that are no longer used at Condover Hall are donated to Moorlands Rescue and also to Hilbrae Kennels, RSPCA Gonsal Farm and Primchurch Kennels, three other local rescue centres, to provide sleeping materials for the animals.
+Gemma Roadknight, the Deputy Housekeeping Manager at Condover Hall, contributed some of her own time to making dog beds out of old duvets and duvet covers.

 Closer to home, in the local village of Condover, the staff have donated their time to litter-picking, including one full day doing an entire litter-pick throughout the village and cleaning road signs.

 Condover Hall’s latest act of charity was getting involved in Operation Christmas Child.
-This saw some members of staff collect items such as toys and stationery, pack them into shoe-boxes wrapped in Christmas paper and donate to the Samaritans.
+This saw some members of staff collect items such as toys and stationery, pack them into shoeboxes wrapped in Christmas paper, and donate them to the Samaritans.
 These would then be delivered to disadvantaged children in war-torn or impoverished countries.